finstape/Algorithms-and-data-structures/README.md

   b) up to 105,000 records - K>=7
   c) up to 260000 records - K>=5
 9) Evaluate the usefulness of the data by comparing the depersonalized set with the original set

+## Hash functions research

+The purpose of the work is to decrypt a data set encrypted using a hash function using an input modifier – salt, and also to analyze the solution of a similar problem under different conditions.

+The procedure for performing laboratory work:

+1. To study the features of encryption of phone numbers.
+2. Write a program to de-identify the dataset.
+3. Test the program on the issued version.
+4. Test with at least 3 more different hash functions that encrypt the original depersonalized set.
+5. Write what causes the decryption speed to change.
+The effect of the type of salt, the length of the salt and the hash function on the speed of decryption of the dataset.
+6. Write a report.